Phrancis/StackExchangeDataToMicrosoftSQLServer/README.md

 ##1.1 Download the data dump

 Browse to [Stack Exchange Data Dump](https://archive.org/details/stackexchange) on archive.org.
-This will require a torrent client (search Google if you don't have one already, they are easy to find).
+This will require a torrent client (search the internet if you don't have one already, they are easy to find).

 _Note that while torrents have had a reputation for being a vehicle to download files illegally, you can rest assured that this torrent is completely legal, approved and provided by Stack Exchange, and free of viruses or other threats._